 Skip to main content

-Atlas Open Magic 🪄📊
+ATLAS Open Magic 🪄📊

-Tests Dynamic TOML Badge
+Tests Dynamic TOML Badge codecov

-Atlas Open Magic is a Python package made to simplify working with ATLAS Open Data by providing utilities to manage metadata and URLs for streaming the data.
+atlasopenmagic is a Python package made to simplify working with ATLAS Open Data by providing utilities to manage metadata and URLs for streaming the data.

 Installation